Jongens: Plot

 Sieger is a fifteen-year-old boy, living with his widowed father, Theo, and his brother, Eddy, who, burdened with his mother's death, clashes with and acts out against his father.
 Along with his best friend (Stef), Sieger is a member of the local athletics team.
 They—and two other boys, Tom and Marc—are chosen to represent the team at the national championship relay race.
 In order to win, they must train intensively.

 One day, they decide to go swimming in a nearby river.
 After Stef and Tom leave, Sieger and Marc share two kisses.
 Confused, Sieger insists that he is not gay, to which Marc responds, "Of course you're not," before Sieger heads home.
 Despite the incident, the boys remain close friends.
-When Stef meets and begins dating a local girl named Kim, Sieger feels pressured to romance her best friend, Jessica, and suppress his feelings for Marc.
+When Stef meets and begins dating a local girl named Kim, Sieger feels pressured to romance Kim's best friend, Jessica, and suppress his feelings for Marc.

 One weekend, the athletics team goes on a training trip.
 On the first night, Sieger sneaks out, and Marc follows him to the beach, where they spend the rest of the night kissing and resting in each other's arms.
 When they return home, Sieger, Jessica, Stef, and Kim attend a fair.
 Also at the fair, Marc sees them and wants to join up.
 However, afraid that the truth will come out, Sieger tries to ignore Marc.
-He manages to distract and appease Jessica by winning her a stuffed animal; and after, Jessica kisses Sieger, stirring in Marc feelings of confusion and pain.
+He manages to distract and appease Jessica by winning her a stuffed animal; and after, Jessica kisses Sieger, stirring feelings of confusion and pain for Marc.